 - limb (n.1)

-- "part or member," Old English lim "limb of the body; any part of an animal body, distinct from the head and trunk;" main branch of a tree," from Proto-Germanic *limu- (cognates: Old Norse limr "limb," lim "small branch of a tree"), a variant of *liþu- (source of Old English liþ, Old Frisian lith, Old Norse liðr, Gothic liþus "a limb;" and with prefix ga-, source of German Glied "limb, member"), from PIE root *lei- "to bend, be movable, be nimble."
+- "part or member," Old English lim "limb of the body; any part of an animal body, distinct from the head and trunk;" main branch of a tree," from Proto-Germanic *limu- (source also of Old Norse limr "limb," lim "small branch of a tree"), a variant of *liþu- (source of Old English liþ, Old Frisian lith, Old Norse liðr, Gothic liþus "a limb;" and with prefix ga-, source of German Glied "limb, member"), from PIE root *lei- "to bend, be movable, be nimble."
 The parasitic -b began to appear late 1500s for no etymological reason (perhaps by influence of limb (n.2)).
 In Old and Middle English, and until lately in dialects, it could mean "any visible body part."

 The lymmes of generacion were shewed manyfestly.
 [Caxton, "The subtyl historyes and fables of Esope, Auyan, Alfonce, and Poge," 1484]Hence, limb-lifter "fornicator" (1570s).
 Limb of the law was 18c. derisive slang for a lawyer or police officer.
 To go out on a limb in figurative sense "enter a risky situation" is from 1897.
 Alliterative life and limb in reference to the body inclusively is from c.
 1200.
 Obsolete limb-meal (adv.) "limb-from-limb, piecemeal" is from late Old English lim-mælum.